 Together we can build a better food system.
 We envision a Connecticut where everyone has access to safe, nutritious, culturally appropriate, and affordable food; where the food system is more reliant on local and regional production; where the food supply chain, including farms and fisheries but also grocery stores and restaurants, supports many vibrant and varied businesses that provide sustainable livelihoods; where there is broad public awareness and passionate public support of a robust local food system; and where stewardship of soil, water, air and energy resources is institutionalized as an integral part of a resilient and robust regional culture of food, health and community.

-Connecticut Food System Alliance (CFSA) is a state-wide network of dedicated stakeholders committed to creating broad system change and advancing a sustainable and just food system in Connecticut.
+Connecticut Food System Alliance (CFSA) is a state-wide network of dedicated stakeholders committed to creating broad systems change and advancing a sustainable and just food system in Connecticut.
+CFSA builds connections between groups and people committed to our shared goals.
 In 2014 Hartford Food System began to formally house CFSA, but collaborators from all over the state contribute to CFSA’s initiatives and goals.
 Currently, CFSA has two people on staff who coordinate events and communicate general information.
 Additionally, a growing steering committee shapes the network initiatives and Food Action Plan.

 - Ali Ghiorse, The Foodshed Network